aminobutyric/under-llm-governance/docs/development-plan.md

 invariants from the previous phase and finish with automated acceptance tests.
 Later phases may add permissions only behind explicit policy.

-The initial implementation target is Go on Linux.
-Use the standard library when practical, pin third-party dependencies, and keep the trusted controller separate from commands running in the sandbox.
+The locked implementation target is Python 3.11+ on Linux, managed with `uv` and a committed lockfile.
+Use the standard library when practical, validate external data with strict Pydantic models, pin third-party dependencies, and keep the trusted controller separate from commands running in the sandbox.

 ## Phase 0: executable specification